Oppidum of Manching: Important finds

 Some pieces among the thousands of individual finds have become famous.

 In 1999, a gold coin hoard was discovered near the harbour.
-It included 483 Boian shell staters and a 217 g lump of gold.
+It included 483 Boiian shell staters and a 217-g lump of gold.
 Three small bronze rings indicate that it was originally stored in a container made of some organic material.
-The hoard was on display in the kelten römer museum Manching, from where it has been stolen in November 2022.
-Four suspects were caught in 2023; melted gold was found in the possession of one of them, which is believed to be a smaller part of the treasure.
+The hoard was on display in the Kelten Römer Museum Manching, from which it was stolen in November 2022.
+Four suspects were caught in 2023; one of them was in possession of melted gold, which is believed to be a smaller part of the treasure.

 In 1984, during excavations for the northern bypass, a golden cult tree was found.
-It had a wooden trunk, covered in gold leaf, with a side branch.
+It had a wooden trunk covered in gold leaf, with a side branch.
 Bronze leaves (ivy), gilt buds and fruit (acorns) are attached to it.
 It was found in a wooden box, also decorated with gold leaf.
 The cult tree is normally interpreted as an ivy-covered young oak tree.
-It belongs to the 3rd century BC.
+It dates from the 3rd century BC.

-A horse sculpture from the 2nd century may represent a cult statue.
+A horse sculpture from the 2nd century may be a cult statue.
 Unlike comparable pieces elsewhere, it is not made of bronze, but of sheet iron.
 Only the head (minus the ears) and parts of the legs were found.

 Roman activity at the site

 In the 1st century AD, a Roman mansio (waystation) was built near the former oppidum.
-Its name, Vallatum (Latin for walled place, referring to the remains of the oppidum), is known from Roman itineraries.
-They also used limestone from the walls as a raw material, burning it in limekilns (several have been found).
-When a castrum (a fort) was constructed in the mid-1st century, nearby Oberstimm hill was chosen as its location, probably because the bed of the Danube had moved away from the Manching site.
+Its name, Vallatum (Latin for "walled place," referring to the remains of the oppidum), is known from Roman itineraries.
+The Romans also used limestone from the walls as a raw material, burning it in limekilns (several have been found).
+When a castrum (a fort) was constructed in the mid-1st century, nearby Oberstimm Hill was chosen as its location, probably because the bed of the Danube had moved away from the Manching site.